 Your teeth, gums, and mouth all get examined during dental checkups to look for signs of any problems.
 Some specific dental problems your dentist looks out for includes tooth decay, gum disease, and early signs of oral cancer.
 Early diagnosis of these problems can help save your smile and possibly even your life.

 When was the last time you’ve visited the dentist?
 If it’s been more than six months, it’s time to schedule an appointment!
 Get treated by the best dentist in Port St Lucie by contacting All Smiles Dentistry today!

 All Smiles Family Dentistry, in Port Saint Lucie and Ft.
 Pierce, specializes in a variety of dental services.
 If you need dental work in Port Saint Lucie or Ft.
 Pierce browse our website to find out what services will fit your oral health requirements.
-We are locally owned and operated with 5 locations to better service your dental needs.
+We are locally founded with 5 locations to better service your dental needs.